sassquad/polymer-picker-6502/README.md

 Special mention to colinhoard, fizzgog and Richard Toohey for your comments on the game.

 Thanks for reading.
-I am really hopeful that this game will get finished sometime in 2022.
+The game is due for release in November 2022.
 In the meantime, I hope you enjoy what you find.
 All feedback is welcome.